 • Clinical – the period when noticeable symptoms of cancer appear, which becomes an incentive to rush to the doctor.

-The main causes of lung cancer are:
+Main causes of lung cancer:

 • smoking, including passive smoking (about 90% of all cases);